 The tour will take you 2-5 hours depending on if you explore Edinburgh Castle, which has an admission fee of £17.50-19.50.
 Prices range for seniors and youth and whether you buy tickets online or at the castle.

 Walks in Northern Ireland

 Music lovers (and others) will enjoy this unique self-guided walking tour in Northern Ireland featuring Van Morrison.

 By Emer and Nils from Let’s Go Ireland | Pinterest

-Begin your walk perhaps at Queen’s University Belfast where Van Morrison received an honorary doctorate and then head east to take a trip through the Belfast of Van Morrison’s youth.
+Begin your walk perhaps at Queen’s University Belfast, where Van Morrison received an honorary doctorate.
+Then head east to take a trip through the Belfast of Van Morrison’s youth.

 - Queen’s University Belfast (optional)

 - Belfast & County Down Railway

 - Soul Food